atmin/jtmpl/README.md

 <br>
 Other JS MV* frameworks require you either:

-* explicitly specify via DOM element attributes how to do the binding
+* explicitly specify (via code or DOM element attributes) how to do the binding

 * build DOM via code :(

-`jtmpl` enables you to assume: _I just have live templates_
+`jtmpl` enables you to assume: _I just have live templates_.

+It's still explicit&mdash;tags have types and names.
+And the boilerplate is gone.

 Details